discordx-ts/discordx/README.md

 But with `discordx` we intend to provide latest upto date package to build bots with many features, such as multi-bot, simple commands, etc.

-⚠️ This package is updated daily with discord.js v13 updates.
-If you are using this package, make sure you keep it up to date.

 If you have any issues or feature requests, Open an issue at Github [click here](https://github.com/oceanroleplay/discord.ts/issues)

 # New features